-For the TD-DHDFA results, it is noticeable that $\omega$ B2GP-PLYP's SCS and SOS variants have significantly lowered their RMSDs compared to the TDA-DHDFA values, namely from 0.23 to 0.15/0.16 eV, which position them as the best TD-DHDFA methods.
+that $\omega$ B2GP-PLYP's SCS and SOS variants have significantly lowered their RMSDs compared to the TDA-DHDFA values, namely from 0.23 to 0.15/0.16 eV, which position them as the best TD-DHDFA methods.
 In total, there are seven new SCS/SOS-LC-DHDFA methods that all have RMSDs below 0.2 eV and surpass the previously reported best results for $\omega$ B2PLYP and $\omega$ B2GP-PLYP (RMSD = 0.23 eV).
 The remaining methods in this ranking are listed in Table 7; similar to the TDA-DHDFA scheme, TD-B2PLYP is the worst DHDFA with an RMSD of 0.69 eV.

 In Ref.
-80, the RS-DH methods were assessed on a slightly modified version of our CT set $^{40}$ and only for the TDA-DHDFA scheme.
+83, the RS-DH methods were assessed on a slightly modified version of our CT set and only for the TDA-DHDFA scheme.
 Therein, our peptides were excluded from the analysis.
 In order to compare our methods with those, we included an additional analysis that omits those systems in the SI.
-We briefly mention that there is a small decrease in the RMSDs for some methods, for instance, a reduction of 0.02 eV for SOS-RSX-QIDH, 0.03 eV for SOS- $\omega$ B88PP86.
+We briefly mention that there is a small decrease in the RMSDs for some methods, for instance, a reduction of 0.02 eV for SOS-RSX-QIDH, 0.03 eV for SOSωB88PP86.
 However, the general trend remains the same.
 The RS-DH methods are positioned after the SCS and SOS variants of our own LC-DHDFAs, with RMSDs slightly above 0.30 eV.
+Ref.
+85 did not assess CT transitions for the scaled RS-DH methods with the same set as ours, which is why we cannot provide a comparison here.